 Examples of prices in restaurants

-In Chicago, you can grab a meal for around 12 USD, while a beer in a bar is 6 USD.
+- In Chicago, you can grab a meal for around 12 USD, while one beer in a bar is 6 USD.

-A public transportation monthly pass is between 45 and 100 USD (some universities have discounts for students, but not all).
-For instance, in Cincinnati, a metro fare card for students is 53 USD/semester and in Nashville, a monthly public transportation pass is 44 USD.
+A monthly public transportation pass is between 45 and 100 USD (some universities have discounts for students, but not all).
+For instance, in Cincinnati, a metro fare card for students is 53 USD/semester.
+In Nashville, a monthly public transportation pass is 44 USD.

 The biggest transportation expense will probably be flying from and to your home country.
-Be careful to plan your airplane tickets into your total budget, as this can have a great impact on your plans.
+Be careful to add your airplane tickets to the overall budget, as this can have a great impact on your plans.

-Try to factor in vacation trips to tourist destinations and weekend getaways in the U.S., as depending on your living location and your destination, you can spend as much as 500 USD/trip.
+Try to factor in vacation trips to popular tourist destinations and weekend getaways in the US.
+Depending on your location and the destination, you can spend as much as 500 USD per trip.

 - Health insurance: 700 – 1,100 USD

-Financial aid for international students coming to the U.S.
+Financial aid for international students in the US

-All universities in the U.S. are required to include fees and a financial aid calculator on their websites.
-Find them on this government website.
-Look for scholarships, grants, assistantships, work-study plans or consider study loans.
-Apply for financial aid the same time you submit your university application for U.S.
+All universities in the US are required to include fees and a financial aid calculator on their websites.
+You can find this and other useful resources on the official government website.
+Look for scholarships, grants, assistantships, work-study plans or consider student loans.
+Apply for financial aid the same time you submit your university application.

 You can also check out the Studyportals Scholarship to get some help on financing your studies abroad.